rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 ```
 cat output/part-r-00000
 ```
-This will show all the words and the corresponding amount of occurences in *Complete Shakespeare*:
+This will show all the words and the corresponding amount of occurrences in *Complete Shakespeare*:

 ```
 ...